-- $\underline{\mathbf{1}}~$ The rating shown is S-Group's corporate family rating, outlook and BCA. - 2 The rating shown is the Government of Germany's issuer rating and outlook. - 3 For further details, please refer to Helaba's company profile and the German Banking System Profile. - $\underline{\mathbf{4}}\;$ The initial score is referred to as the Macro-Adjusted score in our Bank Scorecard.
+- 1 The rating shown is S-Group's corporate family rating, outlook and BCA. - 2 For further details, please refer to Helaba's company profile and the German Banking System Profile.

+3 The initial score is referred to as the Macro-Adjusted score in our Bank Scorecard.